paulllee/pstyper/README.md

 6. After the packages finish installing, you can run the server using `node server` and if successful, `listening on port: 3000` will appear in the terminal.
 7. You can now visit http://localhost:3000/ in your web browser to play the game!

+## License

+Distributed under the GNU General Public License v3.0.
+See `LICENSE` for more information.

 ## Authors

 [paul lee](https://github.com/paulllee) and [selim genel](https://github.com/segenel) developed pstyper!